hmcts/ccd-docker/bulk-user-setup/README.md

 When running the script you will be prompted for which environment to use (default being 'local').
 This translates to the idam api url to use i.e.:

 prod = https://idam-api.platform.hmcts.net
-local = environment variable IDAM_OVERRIDE_URL if present otherwise http://localhost:5000
+local = environment variable IDAM_API_BASE_URL if present otherwise http://localhost:5000
 other = https://idam-api.${other}.platform.hmcts.net

 ## Production setup / user guide